TryItOnline/TioTests/README.md

 As of the moment of writing the official downloads are provided by Microsoft only for Fedora 23 and 24.
 Here is how one can get .net Core up and running on Fedora 25.

-On your main TryItOnline serever execute:
+On your main TryItOnline server execute:

 ```bash
 dnf install lldb-devel lttng-ust -y